• Skip to primary navigation

 Recipe origins

-The original recipe also called for margarine as the fat source.
-I switched it to equal amounts of butter and vegetable shortening.
-This resulted in a tender cookie with the buttery flavor.
+I modified the original recipe, which used margarine as the fat source.
+Instead, I used equal amounts of butter and vegetable shortening.
+The result is a delicately tender cookie with a rich, buttery flavor.

 Ciao for now,